PAST2212/credentialthreat/README.md

   ==> Make sure to make a backup of your userdata folder before update

 **Before the first run - How it Works:**
-- Put your root domain(s) you want to scan into this TXT file "credentialthreat/data/input/domains.txt" line per line for scanning operations (with the TLD).
-Some "tui" domains are listed per default.
+- Put your root domain(s) you want to scan into this TXT file "credentialthreat/data/input/domains.txt" line per line for scanning operations (with the TLD). "hackerone.com" is listed per default.

 **Example Results:**